Casualties of Israeli attacks on the Gaza Strip: Rouzan al-Najjar

 Rouzan al-Najjar was a Palestinian nurse/paramedic who lived in Khuzaa, a village near the Gaza Strip's border with Israel.
 Her family lived in an apartment within eyeshot of Israeli soldiers stationed over the border.
 Their area had a 4 m concrete wall installed to shield local residents from Israeli fire.

-She was killed by the Israeli Defense Forces (IDF) while volunteering as a medic during the 2018 Gaza border protests.
+She was killed by the Israel Defense Forces (IDF) while volunteering as a medic during the 2018 Gaza border protests.
 She was fatally hit by a bullet shot by an Israeli soldier as she tried to help evacuate the wounded near Israel's border fence with Gaza.
 The IDF first denied that she was targeted, while not ruling out that she may have been hit by indirect fire.
 Israeli human rights group B'Tselem said that al-Najjar was shot intentionally.

 After her death, the IDF released footage in which she purportedly admitted to participating in the protests as a human shield at the request of Hamas.
 The video was later found to be a clip from an interview with a Lebanese television station that had been edited by the IDF to take al-Najjar's comments out of context.
 In the unedited video, she didn't mention Hamas and called herself a "rescuing human shield to protect and save the wounded at the front lines", with everything following "human shield" trimmed out of the Israeli clip.
 The IDF was widely criticized for attempting posthumous character assassination by tampering with the video.